 Having an RRSP

 - Once you have an RRSP, you can use it to hold almost any kind of “normal” investment, including cash, GICs, bonds, mutual funds or stocks.
-The official government line is to ask your financial institution what it offers within specific types of RRSPs, but unless you’re getting super fancy, you can probably keep your investments in one.
+You can also open RRSPs at roboadvisors and use it to invest there, too.

 - You can also use a self-directed RRSP, which lets you control exactly which investments go into your RRSP.
 If you want to build a portfolio full of stocks or ETFs that you manage yourself, this is probably what you’re looking for.